Best Garage Doors for Your Home

 - R-Value: 18.4 - Highest insulation value, will keep your garage temperature even with the rest of the house.

 Garage doors can be installed differently depending on the spring system you use.
 While installing your garage door can be a DIY project, we recommend leaving such a large task to the professionals.
 Learn about the Home Depot's Installation Services here.

 - Torsion springs are the standard springs used for residential garage doors and are able to support more weight than extension springs.
 They will typically use either one or two springs, depending on the door's weight, and are installed to a metal shaft above the garage door.

-- Look for easy-setting torsion springs that are similar to standard torsion springs but are much easier for the standard DIY-er to install as you do not need to manually wind the springs.
+- Look for easy-setting torsion springs, similar to standard torsion springs, that are much easier for the standard DIY-er to install as you do not need to manually wind the springs.

 - Extension springs stretch to provide lifting power for the garage door.
 They are typically made of spring steel and designed to be mounted above the horizontal track of the garage door.
 Look for springs that have a safety cable to prevent injury in case of accidental breakage.